 Step 5: IP configuration facing the default router should look like the commands below.
 In this case, it is FastEthernet 0/1 for the Cisco Catalyst 3550.

 Switch(config)#interface FastEthernet 0/1 Switch(config-if)#no switchport Switch(config-if)#ip address 10.1.1.1 255.255.255.0 Switch(config-if)#no shutdown

-The no switchport command allows the physical interface to attain routing functionality, and the IP address allocated is within the same subnet as the default router.
+The ‘no switchport’ command allows the physical ports to attain Layer 3 routing functionality.
+The IP address allocated is within the same subnet as the default router.

 Step 6: Configure the default route for the switch.

 We can use the following show commands to confirm that our Layer 3 Switch interVLAN configuration runs properly:

 - show ip route – provides a snapshot of the routing table entries.